-The direct-to-consumer industry exploded in 2019, with so many different brands entering the marketplace offering everything from totally organic mattresses and kitchen necessities to custom furniture and textiles.
-Most of these brands have one key thing in common: they hope to simplify our lives by offering superior quality at a lower price by cutting out the middleman.
+The direct-to-consumer industry exploded a few years ago, with so many different brands entering the marketplace, offering everything from totally organic mattresses and kitchen necessities to custom furniture and textiles.
+Most of these brands have one key thing in common: They hope to simplify our lives by offering superior quality at a lower price by cutting out the middleman.

 They are also enabling more people to custom-design their home furnishings, a luxury that was once reserved for those with a bountiful budget.
 While most of us are already sleeping on Brooklinen sheets or a Casper mattress, by the end of the year it is likely you are going to be ordering everything for your kitchen, bedroom, and bathroom from DTC companies—including paint.

-Here are ten direct-to-consumer brands that are going to blow up in 2020.
+Here are ten direct-to-consumer brands that are at the top of our list.

 To be fair, Brooklinen has already made their mark in the DTC realm.
 However, we continue to have high expectations of the houseware company that has oh-so-quickly expanded over the last couple years.
 In addition to their oh-so-comfy sheets, towels, down comforters, pillows, etc (because we could go on forever) in 2019 they did something extremely cool, joined forces with a bunch of our other favorite brands—like Simply Framed, The Sill, Floyd, Dims., Inside Weather, Bombabird Ceramics—to launch Spaces, a perfectly curated collection of furnishings and decor for three different design aesthetics.